 Food supplements are NOT miraculous, they are NOT enough on their own and they are NOT going to make you burn fat just by ingesting them.

 It is necessary to lead a healthy lifestyle, since they work as a support or boost .

 The “magic” of these products (which are really good) is that they are based on natural ingredients, components that, for the most part, are already found in food, although perhaps in very small doses.

-CLA is a dietary supplement that has been shown to have a beneficial effect on weight management by increasing the insulin sensitivity of fat cells and supporting healthier levels of lean body mass (the good stuff).
+CLA is a dietary supplement that has been shown to have a beneficial effect on weight management by increasing the insulin sensitivity of fat cells and supporting healthier levels of lean (the good) body mass.